Cognizant Technology Solutions Co. (NASDAQ:CTSH) Shares Sold by Allspring Global Investments Holdings LLC

-Allspring Global Investments Holdings LLC trimmed its stake in Cognizant Technology Solutions Co.
-(NASDAQ:CTSH – Free Report) by 12.2% during the second quarter, according to its most recent filing with the Securities & Exchange Commission.
+Allspring Global Investments Holdings LLC lessened its stake in Cognizant Technology Solutions Co.
+(NASDAQ:CTSH – Free Report) by 12.2% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
 The fund owned 101,502 shares of the information technology service provider’s stock after selling 14,156 shares during the quarter.
 Allspring Global Investments Holdings LLC’s holdings in Cognizant Technology Solutions were worth $6,626,000 at the end of the most recent quarter.

 Cognizant Technology Solutions Corporation, a professional services company, provides consulting and technology, and outsourcing services in North America, Europe, and internationally.
 It operates through four segments: Financial Services; Health Sciences; Products and Resources; and Communications, Media and Technology.